-RJ Hampshire Nearly Clips Structure at Southwick - Racer X
+RJ Hampshire Close Call at Southwick National - Racer X

 Welcome to Save of the Day presented by Mips where we will be highlighting close calls, salvage rides, or comeback performances from each week of the 2021 Lucas Oil AMA Pro Motocross Championship.

-At the Southwick National, RJ Hampshire was running in second place late in 250 moto one when he nearly clipped an advertising structure after swapping up the hill after the mechanics area.
-Hampshire somehow pulled it together and just missed clipping the structure and the flagger to bring it home in second place in the first moto.
+At the Southwick National, RJ Hampshire was running in second place late in 250 moto one when he went off the track after swapping up the hill after the mechanics area.
+Hampshire somehow pulled it together and just missed a flagger at the top of the hill to bring it home in second place in the first moto.

 ABOUT MIPS